endevver/mt-plugin-dont-publish-this/readme.md

 are times Movable Type will republish files unnecessarily, and this plugin will help administrators to work around that problem.

+A useful example: comment quality can be judged by comment length.
+Low quality comments such as "+1!" and "Awesome!" are not high-priority in a busy publishing environment.
+A simple regular expression can be used to target these comments for delayed publishing: `.{10,}`.
+These comments will be published when the Entry/Page in context is republished from edits or more substantial comments.

 A very specific example from a client's install: a simple location check-in system allows users to easily submit a "I checked in here" comment.
 Those "comments" are never published through the templates, but Movable Type still